LFaza1/LumaTestAutomationFramework/README.md

 # Luma Test Automation Framework

-This repository contains a test automation framework built with Java, Maven, TestNG, and Selenium, designed for automated testing of the Luma web application.
-It also leverages Apache POI for reading and writing data to Excel files and uses the Maven Surefire plugin to manage test execution.
+This repository contains a test automation framework built with Java, Maven, TestNG, and Selenium, designed for automated testing of the [Luma web application](https://magento.softwaretestingboard.com/).
+This is an application specifically built for Web Automation.
+The framework leverages Apache POI for reading and writing data to and from Excel files and uses the Maven Surefire plugin to manage test execution.

 ## Features